rosenfeld/oojspec/README.md

 I needed that guarantee for some integration tests.

-But on the other side it is pretty modular and I would be able to take advantage of their assertions and expectations syntax as well as its reporter (although I'm still not happy with the default html reporter and I'll probably have to write a new one in the future).
+But on the other side it is pretty modular and I would be able to take advantage of their assertions and expectations syntax as well as its reporter (although I had to change it a bit so that it fit my taste).

 As Buster.js allowed me to focus on the runner itself I decided to begin this new project.